platonic-io/detsys-testkit/demo/slides.md

 * Ephemeral

-  - Hard to test performance over time;
+  - Hard to test performance over time, i.e. test one month worth of traffic, check if everything is fine, then test another month's worth of traffic the day after;

-  - Hard to test upgrades, or backup and restore;
+  - Hard to test upgrades, or backup and restore from crashes, etc;

 * Language specific